8 Best AI Tools To Create PowerPoint Presentations

 4. Which tool works best with PowerPoint?

-PlusAI is built for people who live in .pptx.
-It edits directly inside PowerPoint or Google Slides, keeping everything fully editable.
+PlusAI is built for people who live in .pptx files.
+It edits directly inside PowerPoint or Google Slides, keeping everything fully editable with no conversions or formatting surprises.

 5. Can these tools replace a designer?